Financial-Times/annotations-publish-healthchecker/README.md

 This is a service, that reports whether the annotations publishing flow works as expected.
 It checks and caches a "healthiness" status every minute.
-The responses from the __health and __details endpoint will be provided based on this cache.
+The responses from the __health and __details endpoints will be provided based on this cache.

 "Annotations publish flow healthiness check"

-Such a check is looking for unclosed annotation publish transactions (transactions with no PublishEnd events).
+This check is looking for unclosed annotation-publish transactions (transactions with no PublishEnd events).
-Since the monitoring service closes the transactions every 5 minutes, this healthchecker verifies the transactions happening before the latest 5 minutes, and it checks for a period of 10 minutes.
+Since the monitoring service closes the transactions every 5 minutes, this healthchecker verifies the transactions happening before the latest 6 minutes (there is an extra 1 minute considered for processing time), and it checks for a period of 10 minutes.

 ## Installation